-Download, share, reuse, and remix millions of Smithsonian images—right now, for free.
+Download, share, reuse, and remix millions of Smithsonian images—right now, for free from Smithsonian Open Access.
 Access nearly 3 million 2D and 3D digital items from our collections—with many more to come.
 This includes images and data from across the Smithsonian’s nineteen museums, nine research centers, twenty-one libraries, numerous archives, and the National Zoo.

 Biodiversity Heritage Library

-This digital library provides free and open access to over 250,000 volumes from the 15th-21st centuries on a wide range of biodiversity subjects.
+The Biodiversity Heritage Library (BHL) provides free and open access to over 250,000 volumes from the 15th-21st centuries on a wide range of biodiversity subjects.
 Find primary resources, images, thematic collections, and citizen science projects.
-Learn more.
+Learn more about BHL Resources to Support Distance Learning.
 Also check out the BHL Flickr feed for stunning sets of illustrations.